Internal 1-topoi in 2-topoi: Preliminaries

 Let $\CC$ be a 2-category.

 An object $X \in \CC$ is \defword{groupoidal} \cite[(1.7)]{street-fibrations-in-bicategories} or simply a \defword{groupoid} if $\CC(A,X)$ is a groupoid for each $A \in \CC$.

 We next want to define the \emph{core} $X^\iso$ of an arbitrary object $X \in \CC$, which when $\CC = \Cat$ should give the maximal subgroupoid of $X$.
-To begin with, this should be a universal groupoid mapping to $X$, i.e., we have a morphism $X^\iso \to X$ through which any other morphism from a groupoid factors uniquely.
-This property does determine $X^\iso$ up to isomorphism, but it is not strong enough; in particular, we will also want a characterization of the morphisms into $X^\iso$ from non-groupoidal $A$.
+To begin with, this should be a universal groupoid mapping to $X$, i.e., we have a morphism $i \colon X^\iso \to X$ through which any other morphism from a groupoid factors uniquely, or in other words, \( i_* \colon \cC(A,X^\iso) \to \cC(A,X) \) is bijective on objects for all groupoids \( A \).
+The natural corresponding ``2-dimensional'' property is that \( i_* \) induces an isomorphism \(\cC(A,X^\iso) \to \cC(A,X)^\iso \), where the codomain is the maximal subgroupoid of \( \cC(A,X) \).
+Either of these properties does determine $X^\iso$ up to isomorphism, but they are not strong enough for our purposes (though see Remark~\ref{rmk:cocores} below); in particular, we will also want a characterization of the morphisms into $X^\iso$ from non-groupoidal $A$.